Max Schmitt in a Single Scull

-Max Schmitt in a Single Scull (also known as The Champion Single Sculls or The Champion, Single Sculls) is an 1871 painting by Thomas Eakins, Goodrich catalogue #44.
+Max Schmitt in a Single Scull (also known as The Champion Single Sculls or The Champion, Single Sculls) is an 1871 oil-on-canvas painting by the American artist Thomas Eakins, Goodrich catalogue #44.
 It is in the permanent collection of the Metropolitan Museum of Art.
 Set on the Schuylkill River in Philadelphia, Pennsylvania, it celebrates Eakins's friend Max Schmitt's victory in the October 5, 1870, single sculls competition.

 The sculler

 Max Schmitt (1843–1900) had attended Philadelphia Central High School with Eakins, and the two were close friends.
 Schmitt was a member of the Pennsylvania Barge Club – as, it is presumed, was Eakins – one of nine men's clubs in the Schuylkill Navy, and twelve that rowed on the river.
 The Schuylkill Navy had been organized in 1858, with approximately 300 members, and began hosting annual regattas in 1859 (with a four-year hiatus for the American Civil War).
 Initially, the races were for 6-oared and 4-oared gigs and barges, but a new kind of lightweight craft was rapidly gaining popularity: the racing scull.

 Sculls, or shells, were narrower, longer, and a lot faster.
 Gigs had their oarlocks mounted on the sides (like a rowboat), but sculls had them a couple feet outside the boat thanks to riggers, triangular braces that projected out from the sides.
 This increased the efficiency of every stroke, and led to much longer oars.
 Meanwhile, boats got longer and hulls got narrower, until they were as narrow as was possible while still retaining sufficient buoyancy and balance.

 Schmitt was an early convert to sculls, and owned his own, named "Josie" after his sister.
 The name of the scull is visible in the painting just below Schmitt's right hand.
 In September 1866, the Schuylkill Navy's annual regatta first featured a single-sculls race (3 miles, 1 turn), and Schmitt won it.
 He won again in July 1867, but in September came in second to another Pennsylvania Barge rower in a longer (4 miles, 1 turn) race.
 He did not participate in 1868, when fellow Pennsylvania Barge rowers won first and second.
 Schmitt won the single-sculls title again in June 1869, but in September came in second to an Undine Barge Club rower.